Identify Viral Integration Sites

 - Finally, we look at the broken read pairs on the host genome, where one read was within 500 bp of the host breakpoint (and on the same side as the aligned part of the reads found during the scan for unaligned ends), while the other read in the pair mapped to the virus.
 If this number of broken reads is larger than a user-specified threshold, the host/virus breakpoint ends are considered a sound match, and we add the host/virus breakpoint to our list of identified breakpoints.

-The Identify Viral Integration Sites tool takes one or several single or paired-end read files as input.
+One or more single or paired-end read files can be provided as input.

 The following parameters are available: